enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 However:
 * Most vendor SDK (perhaps even all?) are rather OSS unfriendly and just cannot be redistributed or even linked to.
-* Vendor SDK tend to consider they are alone in the world, notably when using the Bluetooth manager, while a point of eniokascan is to allow the use of multiple devices from multiple vendors without thinking twice about it.
+* Vendor SDK tend to consider they are alone in the world, notably when using the Bluetooth manager, while a point of this library is to allow the use of multiple devices from multiple vendors without thinking twice about it.
 * Many mid-priced devices actually have incomplete/limiting SDKs, even for the rather small needs of this library.

 Therefore, a generic BT SDK was created.
 Note however that the connectors made using this SDK will likely be compatible with less devices than those created from vendor SDK.